 Fireball is a ride made by Dutch manufacturer KMG.
 Since the first one debuted in 1998, the ride has gone on to be one of the most widely seen “spectacular” rides at fairs around the world.
 The ride was one of the first high G-force pendulum style rides that seem to be all the rage these days.

-Fireball is comprised of four large supports that hold up a hub at the top.
+The ride itself is comprised of four large supports that hold up a hub at the top.
 The supports are attached to two trailers that contain water tanks to act as a ballast for the ride.
 From the hub hangs a large boom with a claw looking wheel at the bottom.
 The claw has six arms with gondolas attached to the ends of each arm, each one containing four seats for a total of 24 passengers.
 Riders are secured with a bulky, over the shoulder harness.

-Many other companies quickly produced their own versions of Fireball.
+After the ride’s success, many other companies quickly produced their own versions of Fireball.
 One of the most noteworthy are Chance’s Revolution rides that many amusement parks have installed.
 Revolution comes in two flavors: 20 seat and 32 seat.
 Another common one is Technical Park’s Street Fighter which, like Freak Out, holds 16 riders.
 Technical Park also has a looping version named Street Fighter Revolution.
 Mondial offers an XXL type ride called Mistral, which in turn comes in inward and outward facing seat models.
 At one time, Zamperla and Fabbri offered Fireball type rides called Nitro and Space Jam respectively.

 A KMG Freak Out in action